Martha Root: Visit of ʻAbdu'l-Bahá to the United States

-During 1911 and 1912, ʻAbdu'l-Bahá, the son of the founder of the Baháʼí Faith, visited the United States and Canada.
+During 1912, from April through December, ʻAbdu'l-Bahá, the son of the founder of the Baháʼí Faith, visited the United States and Canada.
 Martha attended many of ʻAbdu'l-Bahá's talks, and arranged his talk in Pittsburgh.
-During this time Martha developed breast cancer, but with advice from ʻAbdu'l-Baha it went into remission for many years.
+During this time, Martha developed breast cancer, but with advice from ʻAbdu'l-Baha it went into remission for many years.

 World travel and teaching

-After meeting with ʻAbdu'l-Bahá, Martha was profoundly affected by His explanations of His Father's Cause and teachings, and began her journeys where she would spread the teachings of the Baháʼí Faith.
-She did not let her small stature, lack of money or poor health stop her.
-She left the United States on January 30, 1915, and after visiting some countries in Europe, she desired to visit Palestine and the Baháʼí holy places, but she could not go due to First World War.
-Instead, she travelled to Egypt and stayed there six months.
-During that time she wrote newspaper articles.
-She then travelled to Bombay, Rangoon, Japan, and Hawaii.
+After meeting with ʻAbdu'l-Bahá, Martha was profoundly affected by His explanations of His Father's cause and teachings, and began her journeys where she would spread the teachings of the Baháʼí Faith.
+She did not let her small stature, lack of money, or poor health stop her.
+She left the United States on January 30, 1915, and after visiting some countries in Europe, she desired to visit Palestine and the Baháʼí holy places, but she could not go due to the First World War.
+Instead, she traveled to Egypt and stayed there for six months.
+During that time, she wrote newspaper articles.
+She then traveled to Bombay, Rangoon, Japan, and Hawaii.
 She arrived back in the continental United States when she reached San Francisco on August 29, 1915.